Start the Adventure in Reading

 Founded in 1985, STAIR provides volunteers that tutor and mentor public school students who are in danger of failing reading at no cost to their families.
 STAIR's overall mission is to improve the reading skills and self-esteem of lower elementary school students.
 The organization was incorporated as a nonprofit in 1991.
 Our program goals have remained the same since our founding:

-STAIR’s curriculum includes reading, vocabulary, phonics, comprehension, fluency and literacy games components.
-This school year, STAIR will operate 257 tutoring sites with the goal of serving approximately 220 public elementary school students from 43+ schools in Orleans, Jefferson, St. Tammany, and Tangipahoa Parishes.
+This school year, STAIR will operate 25 tutoring sites with the goal of serving approximately 220+ public elementary school students from 43+ schools in Orleans, Jefferson, St. Tammany, and Tangipahoa Parishes.
 Each tutoring site is staffed with a paid and trained site manager and trained volunteer tutors.
 We anticipate more than 350 volunteers who will teach reading and support our program.
 A volunteer coordinator recruits and trains all volunteer tutors.

 STAIR provides all students with basic school supplies, new books, dictionaries, and healthy snacks.